 Pump Protection Trigger

-If you are using an unstable base currency such as BTC/ETH/BNB/KCS etc, then you may want to protect yourself against pumps in your base currency.
-If your base currency rises strongly against other coins, then it will be harder for you to make a profit.
+If you are using an unstable quote currency such as BTC/ETH/BNB/KCS etc, then you may want to protect yourself against pumps in your quote currency.
+If your quote currency rises strongly against other coins, then it will be harder for you to make a profit.
 As such, you can again use a "percent change" trigger in order to protect yourself from this risk.
-It is very important here to select your base currency (not necessarily BTC as in our example) against USDT!
+It is very important here to select your quote currency (not necessarily BTC as in our example) against USDT!

 Make sure the value here is positive.